Defending champ Zverev beats error-prone Nadal at ATP Finals

-LONDON (AP)Defending champion Alexander Zverev pulled off another big win at the ATP Finals, beating top-ranked Rafael Nadal 6-2, 6-4 Monday for his first career victory over the Spaniard.
+LONDON (AP)After being thoroughly outplayed by defending champion Alexander Zverev at the ATP Finals, Rafael Nadal refused to make any excuses.

+The top-ranked Spaniard wouldn’t blame the abdominal problem that forced him to pull out of the Paris Masters semifinals just nine days earlier, or a hand injury that kept him sidelined before that.
+And he bristled at the notion that his recent marriage could be a factor in a sub-par performance.

-Nadal had a 5-0 record against Zverev but had an uncharacteristically mistake-filled performance at the O2 Arena.
+Something was clearly off for Nadal, though, who lost 6-2, 6-4 to a player he had a perfect 5-0 record against before Monday’s match at the O2 Arena.

+The Spaniard then got a bit testy when a journalist asked whether his October marriage to longtime girlfriend Maria Francisca Perello has changed his outlook on the game at all.

+”Honestly, are you asking me this?
+Is that a serious question or a joke?”
+Nadal bristled.
+“It is a big surprise for me (that) you ask me this after I have been with the same girl for 15 years and having a very stable and normal life.
+Doesn’t matter if you put a ring on your finger or not.”

-The whole thing was over in just 83 minutes and means Zverev has beaten each of tennis’ Big Three in his last three matches at the O2.
+For Zverev, this latest win means he has beaten each of tennis’ Big Three in his last three matches at the O2.

 The German defeated six-time champion Roger Federer in last year’s semifinals and then five-time winner Novak Djokovic in the final.